-Teachers reported that they enjoyed being part of an interfaith network and appreciated the opportunity to engage in intercultural dialogue with their peers.
+This year’s CPD training is online.
+In past CPD, teachers reported that they enjoyed being part of an interfaith network and appreciated the opportunity to engage in intercultural dialogue with their peers.
 Many appreciated the range of activities and ideas provided as well as the opportunity to model and adapt these before taking them to the classroom.
 This year we’ll be bring back the third CPD in the summer term.
 We’ve also aimed to give teachers a solid introduction to contact theory – with an explanation for how each Link day component meets key criteria for positive contact!

 ‘Such a lovely, friendly atmosphere in the room.
 Very nurturing, helpful and FUN!’

 ‘Contact theory is important to make this worthwhile NOT just a tick-box exercise!’

 ‘For Link day 1 I will focus on making sure all the children get something out of it and see positive role models’

 London Linking 2019/20 has seen the establishment of multiple partnerships alongside the growth of well-established relationships.
 During the previous academic year, both teachers and students worked together well and positive paired activities have developed into successful social interactions.